Kotlin/kotlin-wasm-examples/browser-example/README.md

 ### Browser (for Kotlin/Wasm target)

-To run applications built with Kotlin/Wasm in a browser, you need a browser supporting the [Wasm Garbage Collection (GC) feature](https://github.com/WebAssembly/gc):
+To run Kotlin/Wasm applications in a browser, you need a browser supporting the [Wasm Garbage Collection (GC) feature](https://github.com/WebAssembly/gc):

 **Chrome and Chromium-based**